 Perks aside, we were not too impressed by DEGIRO’s investment app on Android nor iOS, as it seems to be a container for its mobile-responsive website.
 While we believe the browser-based platform remains a solid choice for beginners and everyday investors, the mobile versions leaves room for improvement.

 - Great for everyday investors.
-Besides low costs, DEGIRO is a winner for private buy-and-hold investors because it does not charge any fees for inactivity, deposits, withdrawals, maintenance, or custody services.
+Besides low costs, we think DEGIRO is a winner for private buy-and-hold investors because it does not charge any fees for inactivity, deposits, withdrawals, maintenance, or custody services.

 - Excellent online platform: The DEGIRO browser-platform is easy and intuitive to navigate for non-experts and includes a broad range of tools to keep an eye on portfolio performance.

 - Advanced toolbox.
-IG’s mobile app finishes first in class when it comes to charts and technical analysis, with the ability to apply numerous indicators and drawings to examine market movements.
-Navigating it is intuitive, with asset categorized asset classes and easy order placing (although the design needs an overhaul).
+Interactive Brokers’ mobile app finishes first in class when it comes to charts and technical analysis, with the ability to apply numerous indicators and drawings to examine market movements.
+Navigating quickly becomes intuitive, with asset categorized classes and easy order placing.

-- Trustworthy.
-Founded in 1974, IG boasts a long track record and has successfully weathered previous financial crises and recessions in the global economy.
-IG is listed on the London Stock Exchange as a publicly traded company and releases financial statements, making it a highly trustworthy broker to trade with.
+- Trust.
+Founded in 1977, Interactive Brokers boasts a long track record and has successfully weathered previous financial crises and recessions in the global economy.
+The parent unit of Interactive Brokers is listed on Nasdaq, and the company releases financial statements, making it a highly trustworthy broker.